 Consumers today are values-driven.
 They want to support companies that walk the talk on inclusion, sustainability, and social impact.
 When a business invests in accessibility, it sends a powerful message: we care about everyone.

-That message builds trust — and trust builds loyalty.
+That message builds trust.
+And trust builds loyalty.

 Brands that lead on accessibility often find themselves rewarded with: